Mycenae

 Grave Circle

 As well as the Treasury, six circular tombs were discovered to the south of the Lion Gate.
-The remains of nineteen people were found in the tombs.
+The remains of 19 people were found in the tombs.

 Schliemann and his team found numerous relics, some made of gold, displayed in the National Archaeological Museum in Athens.

-Booking an excursion in English is the most comfortable way to discover Mycenae.
+Booking a day trip in English is the most comfortable way to discover Mycenae.
 We have both day tours and circuits.

 Renting a car is the most popular option, especially if you plan to explore Greece at your own leisure.
 Click on this link to compare the best car rentals in Greece.

 It's quite easy to get to Mycenae from Athens.
 Take the highway to Corinth and head in the direction of Tripoli.
-Once you have passed Corinth, continue about 15 miles and then take the exit to Nafplio.
+Once you have passed Corinth, continue about 25 kilometres (15 miles) and then take the exit to Nafplio.
 You'll then see the exit to Mycenae on this road.
-It takes approximately two hours from Athens.
+It takes approximately 2 hours from Athens.

-The coaches that run between Athens and Nafplio stop in Mycenae.
+The buses that run between Athens and Nafplio stop in Mycenae.
 Depending on the season, you can either take a bus or walk to the archaeological site.

 All coaches depart from Terminal A (100 Kifissou) once an hour, between 7:30 am and 7:30 pm.
-The journey takes just over two hours.
+The journey takes just over 2 hours.